AMENDED CONSTITUTION AND BY-LAWS

 SEATTLE SEPHARDIC BROTHERHOOD

-The members of the SEATTLE SEPHARDIC BROTHERHOOD In accordance with Its existing By-Laws and Constitution, hereby adopt the following as the Constitution and By-Laws of the Seattle Sephardic Brotherhood at a meeting of the general membership on December 16, 1986.
+The members of the SEATTLE SEPHARDIC BROTHERHOOD in accordance with its existing By-Laws and Constitution hereby adopt the following as the Constitution and By-Laws as amended by the Executive Board and ratified by the General Membership of the Seattle Sephardic Brotherhood at a meeting of the general membership on January 3, 2012.

 ARTICLE I